cube3power/atsd/rule-engine/functions-statistical.md

   diff(string i) double
 ```

-Difference between the last value and value at 'currentTime - interval'.
+Difference between the last value and value at `currentTime - interval`.

 Interval `i` specified as 'count unit', for example '5 minute'.